brandonlatherow/Fintech-Project-1---Group-2/README.md

 ![](Images/SP500_fib.png)

 # Challenges
 * There were multiple challenges we had with this project, one of such challenges was expanding the Fibonacci Retracement Lines to future dates.
-We thought of a way of manually adding dates to the table with "null" values except for the "Date", but do to time constraints we could test the idea or put it into practice.
+We thought of a way of manually adding dates to the table with "null" values except for the "Date", but due to time constraints we couldn't test the idea or put it into practice.
 * We also tried to make the retracement using hvplot instead of pyplot, but again due to time constraints we were unable to finish the retracement code.
 * Lastly we had difficulty using our code to easily and accurately find trends using smaller sample sizes/data frames.
 ![](Images/Fib_Future.png)